 Taking a day-trip around the island

-Luckily, there are many organized day tours that can pick you up from central Funchal (or a hotel in the area) and show you around.
+Luckily, many organized day tours can pick you up from central Funchal (or a hotel in the area) and show you around.
+A tour is the best way to see a variety of places in a time-efficient way.

-The advantage is that you don’t need to worry about transportation and other logistics at all, while seeing some of the best highlights of Madeira.
-There is also a lot of added value in having a local guide who can speak passionately about the island.
+The main advantage is that you don’t need to worry about transportation and other logistics at all while seeing some of the highlights of Madeira.
+Having a local guide who can speak passionately about the island also adds a lot of value.
+It will offer a perfect introduction to Madeira that may even inspire you to come back for a longer trip.